 The immediate increment to our results would perhaps be to determine whether there exists a competitive memoryless algorithm for the weighted server problem on star metrics.
-This problem translates to having a weight $\beta_i$ for the $i^{\text{ {th}}}$ cache location and a cost $c_t$ with each page $t$; the overall cost of replacing page $t$ by page $t'$ at the $i^{\text{ {th}}}$ cache location being $\beta_i(c_t+c_{t'})$.
-We believe that it should be possible to prove an unbounded lower bound for this problem on the lines of the lower bound proof by \cite{ChrobakS04} for $2$ servers on the line metric.
+This problem translates to having a weight $\beta_i$ for the $i^{\text{ {th}}}$ cache location, and a cost $c_t$ with each page $t$; the overall cost of replacing page $t$ by page $t'$ at the $i^{\text{ {th}}}$ cache location being $\beta_i(c_t+c_{t'})$.
+It would be interesting to see whether our techniques work on the star metric too.

 We improve the upper bound on the deterministic competitive ratio by \cite{FiatR94} for the weighted server problem on uniform metrics.
 However, our bound is still doubly exponential, whereas the lower bound is only exponential in the number of servers.
 It would be interesting to reduce this gap.
 The prime candidate for improving the upper bound is perhaps the (generalized) work function algorithm, which has been proved to be optimally competitive for the weighted $2$-server problem on uniform metrics \cite{ChrobakS04}, and which is the best known algorithm for several other problems \cite{KoutsoupiasP95, Burley96}.
-On the other hand we do not see a reason to rule out the possibility of proving a doubly exponential lower bound for deterministic algorithms using ideas from our lower bound proof.